Hermes-defi/hermes-swap/README.md

 [Deployment](docs/DEPLOYMENT.md)

-[MasterChefJoeV2](docs/MASTERCHEFJOEV2.md) - if your project is interested in being a double reward farm on Trader Joe!
+[MasterChefHermesV2](docs/MASTERCHEFHERMESV2.md) - if your project is interested in being a double reward farm on Trader Hermes!

 ## Security